-It may seem obvious, but firewood, combustible mulch or other combustible materials located too close to a house or business can act as a fuel and spread wildfire.
-Mulch offers several beneficial attributes to the soil, including weed and erosion control and water retention, but it does come with a certain measure of wildfire risk.
-Carefully balance the benefits of mulch with the potential risk from spreading fire to the house or business.
+It may seem obvious, but firewood, combustible mulch, or other combustible materials located too close to a house or business can act as fuel and spread a wildfire.
+Mulch offers several beneficial attributes to the soil, including weed and erosion control and water retention.
+Balancing the benefits of mulch with the potential risk from spreading fire to buildings must be carefully considered.

-The ease with which combustible mulches ignite, and the speed with which fire will spread, will depend on the characteristics of the particular mulch.
-All mulches will burn.
-Smaller mulches or ones that have fine fuel component (hairy bark or needle mulches) will ignite and spread fire more quickly.
+The ease with which combustible mulches ignite, and the speed with which fire will spread, will depend on the characteristics of the particular mulch, but they will all burn.
+Smaller mulches or ones that have fine fuel components (hairy bark or needle mulches) will ignite and spread fire more quickly.
 Studies have shown that composted mulches perform better than other combustible mulches, but even this material exhibits smoldering combustion.
 Learn more by watching the mulch burning demonstration video at www.livingwithfire.info.